We earn commissions from brands listed on this site, which influences how listings are presented.

 • Balance Transfer APR: Often higher than purchase APR after promotional periods.

-• Cash Advance APR: Typically 3-5 percentage points higher than purchase APR.
+• Cash Advance APR: Typically higher than the purchase APR and has no grace period.

 • Penalty APR: The highest rate, applied for violations.

 If you use a card to get a cash advance, you'll also have to pay interest and fees, and those are usually higher than the APR on your standard balance.
-Cash advances often carry APRs of 25-29.99% with no grace period, meaning interest starts accumulating immediately.
+Cash advances often begin accruing interest immediately (no grace period).

-Balance transfer bait-and-switch: Cards advertise 0% balance transfer APR, but after the promotional period ends, the rate often jumps to 24.99% or higher, much more than the standard purchase APR.
+Balance transfer bait-and-switch: Cards advertise 0% balance transfer APR, but after the promotional period ends, the rate reverts to the post‑promotional balance‑transfer APR disclosed for your account (often in the 20%–30% variable range), not necessarily higher than your purchase APR.

 Grace Periods Disappear When You Carry a Balance